Discrete-Continuous Smoothing and Mapping: Related Work

 \section{Related Work}

 The problem of inference in discrete-continuous graphical models arises in many domains and intersects a number of communities, even within the field of robotics.
 Since our focus in this paper will be on applications in robot perception, we primarily discuss related works in these settings.
-However, \citet{dellaert2021factor} gives a discussion of these models in the context of broader robotics applications.
-The interested reader may also refer to \citet[Ch.
+The interested reader may refer to \citet{dellaert2021factor} for a discussion of these models in broader robotics applications or \citet[Ch.
 14]{Koller09book} for a discussion of computational hardness, inference techniques, and a detailed review of literature on the general problem of inference in hybrid models.
 Finally, while we discuss our alternating minimization approach in relation to existing methods, it is important to note: the mere availability of a consistent framework in which these solutions could be implemented enables practitioners to compare different approaches without the need to develop the additional scaffolding usually required to adapt an existing method.